15 helpful tips every dog owner should know (Updated)

 Maybe you’ve watched a few episodes of Lassie (I don’t know why anyone would want to) and you feel your dog, who’s most active part of the day is the few minutes he spends licking his privates, should respond to circumstances no different then the TV dog.

 6. Give your dog plenty of attention and affection.
-You get back what you give out.

 There are some owners and trainers who still believe that expressing signs of warmth and affection to your dog is not advisable.
 The belief goes that if you’re going to demonstrate that you are the leader and a superior being that things like affection and love need to be rationed out sparingly, like cheese during the Depression.
 I don’t buy that for a second and neither should you.

-Not long ago, if you owned a dog and sought information on how to live with one you would find few books discussing the importance of relationship building.
+Not long ago, if you were a dog owner and sought information on how to best raise your dog you might find very few books discussing the importance of relationship.
 These days more is being written about the bond between dogs and humans and the impact of a strong relationship.

 My experiences tell me that there is a direct correlation between the amount of positive attention a person gives their dog and the dog’s willingness and eagerness to comply.

 It makes sense.
 A dog that gets a fair share of affection feels safe and will look forward to being around you.
-Try it.